rubyaustralia/roro/2018/201804-rorosyd.md

 ^
 Welcome to Sydney RORO.
 Some of you might have noticed that something is a little different this month.
 If you haven't yet, well we're at the fantastics offices of Airtasker.
-I'll take this chance to say a big thank you to Pivotal who sponsored RoRo for the last 2 years but it's fantastic that Airtasker have stepped up to take on sponsorship.
+Airtasker have taken on venue and drink sponsorship of our meetup going forward.
+I'd like to take this chance to say a big thank you to Pivotal who sponsored RoRo for the last 2 years but it's fantastic that Airtasker have stepped up to help make RoRo, in my opinion, the best tech meetup around.

 ---